richardpizem-ctrl/Real-Time-MIDI-Notation/CODE_OF_CONDUCT.md

 ### **Be friendly and patient.**

 ### **Be welcoming.**
 We strive to be a community that welcomes and supports people of all backgrounds and identities.
-This includes, but is not limited to, members of any race, ethnicity, culture, national origin, colour, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, size, family status, political belief, religion, and mental or physical ability.
+This includes, but is not limited to, individuals of any:

+- race or ethnicity
+- culture or national origin
+- color or immigration status
+- social or economic class
+- education level
+- sex, sexual orientation, or gender identity
+- age, size, or family status
+- political belief or religion
+- mental or physical ability

 ### **Be considerate.**
-Your work will be used by other people, and you in turn will depend on the work of others.
-Any decision you take will affect users and colleagues, and you should take those consequences into account.
-Remember that we are a worldwide community, so you might not be communicating in someone else's primary language.
+Your work will be used by others, and you will depend on the work of others.
+Every decision you make affects users and contributors.
+Keep in mind that we are a global community — English may not be everyone’s first language.

 ### **Be respectful.**
-Not all of us will agree all the time, but disagreement is no excuse for poor behavior or poor manners.
-Frustration happens, but we cannot allow it to turn into personal attacks.
-A community where people feel uncomfortable or threatened is not a productive one.
-Members of the Real Time MIDI Notation community should be respectful when dealing with others inside and outside the project.
+Disagreements happen, but they are never an excuse for disrespectful behavior.
+Frustration is natural, but personal attacks, insults, or hostile behavior are not acceptable.
+A respectful community is a productive community.

 ### **Be careful with your words.**
-We are a community of professionals, and we conduct ourselves professionally.
+We are a community of professionals.
 Be kind to others.
-Do not insult or put down other participants.
-Harassment and exclusionary behavior are not acceptable.
+Do not insult or demean other participants.
+Harassment and exclusionary behavior are unacceptable.
 This includes, but is not limited to:

-- Violent threats or language directed against another person
+- violent threats or language
-- Discriminatory jokes and language
+- discriminatory jokes or slurs
-- Posting sexually explicit or violent material
+- posting sexually explicit or violent material
-- Posting (or threatening to post) other people's personally identifying information ("doxing")
+- posting or threatening to post others’ personal information (“doxing”)
-- Personal insults, especially those using racist or sexist terms
+- personal insults, especially those using racist or sexist terms
-- Unwelcome sexual attention
+- unwelcome sexual attention
-- Advocating for, or encouraging, any of the above behavior
+- advocating for or encouraging any of the above
-- Repeated harassment of others — if someone asks you to stop, then stop
+- repeated harassment — if someone asks you to stop, stop

-### **When we disagree, try to understand why.**
-Disagreements, both social and technical, happen all the time and Real Time MIDI Notation is no exception.
-It is important that we resolve disagreements constructively.
-Remember that we’re different — the strength of this project comes from its varied community.
-Different people have different perspectives.
-Being unable to understand why someone holds a viewpoint doesn’t mean they’re wrong.
-It is human to err; blaming each other doesn’t get us anywhere.
-Instead, focus on resolving issues and learning from mistakes.
+### **When disagreements arise, seek understanding.**
+Technical and social disagreements are normal.
+What matters is how we resolve them.
+Remember that different people have different perspectives and experiences.
+Not understanding someone’s viewpoint does not make them wrong.
+Focus on learning, resolving issues, and improving the project.

 ---

+## Attribution

-Original text courtesy of the **Speak Up!
-Project** (archived).
+Portions of this Code of Conduct are adapted from the **Speak Up!
+Project** (archived) and other open‑source community guidelines.

 ---

 ## Questions?

-If you have questions, feel free to contact the maintainer at:
+If you have questions or concerns, please contact the project maintainer at:
 **richardpizem@gmail.com**